Payment for leave is generally paid at:

 - the greater of the employee's ordinary weekly pay at the start of the holiday or the employee’s average weekly earnings (AWE) for the 12 month period just before the end of the pay period before the annual holiday is taken; and

 - the employee's average daily pay (ADP) when it is impossible or impracticable to determine an employee’s relevant daily pay (RDP), or where their daily pay has varied within the pay period where are any day based leave is taken.
+In addition, this could be the case when the employee does not have any historical data and little or no earnings in the new payroll system.

 The purpose of importing historic gross earnings is to assist in determining the AWE and ADP when an employee takes leave, especially where the business has moved to a new payroll system.